dalimsadek/IMPLEMENTING-A-RETRIEVAL-AUGMENTED-GENERATION-RAG-SYSTEM-FOR-LIFECYCLE-ASSISTANCE/README.md

 - **LLM Integration**: Use of models like Llama3-70b-8192 via `langchain_groq`.
 - **Context Retrieval**: Use of Chroma DB to retrieve relevant documents.

-## How to Use (Hypothetical)

-Although specific usage instructions are not provided in the repository, the general workflow would involve:

-1.  **Prepare Data**: Use preprocessing scripts to create the necessary context files.
-2.  **Define Tasks**: Specify the tasks or queries for which the RAG system should generate responses or code.
-3.  **Execute Generation**: Use the notebooks (e.g., `main_code.ipynb`) to run the RAG process, which will retrieve relevant information and generate the desired output.